-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.crowdpac.com/campaigns/241325/angie-craigClose

 Jeff Erdmann is a high school teacher and football coach at Rosemount High.
-A first-time candidate for office, Erdmann is running on a populist, progressive platform.
+A first-time candidate for office, Erdmann ran on a populist, progressive platform.
+He dropped out of the race after failing to get the DFL endorsement in CD2.

 From: Rosemount